 - February 27: Grundy Productions’ new prime time series Prisoner starts a successful run on 0-10.
 It enjoys a large following both in Australia and overseas, particularly in the United Kingdom and parts of the United States.

-- April: The Special Broadcasting Service (SBS) screens the first of a series of multi-lingual programs on ABC on Sunday mornings.
+- April 29: The Special Broadcasting Service (SBS) screens the first of a series of multicultural programs on ABC on Sunday mornings.

 - July 1: Commercial television stations now required to screen ‘C’ classified programming, aimed solely at children aged 6 to 13, every weekday between 4pm and 5pm.
 Early ‘C’ classified programs include Simon Townsend’s Wonder World (0-10), Stax (Seven) and Shirl’s Neighbourhood (Seven).
 Commercial stations are also required to screen a minimum of 30 minutes each weekday, prior to 4.00pm, of programming aimed at pre-school viewers.